Felix Riesenberg: Biography

 Riesenberg was born in Milwaukee, Wisconsin.
-He later attended the New York Nautical School graduating in the class of 1897.
-Afterward, he secured a position as a deck officer in the merchant marine, being part of the Coast and Geodetic Survey and also serving in the Naval Reserve until 1909.
+He later attended the New York Nautical School, graduating in the class of 1897.
+Afterward, he secured a position as a deck officer in the United States Merchant Marine, serving in the United States Coast and Geodetic Survey.
+He also served in the United States Naval Reserve until 1909.
 Riesenberg was hired by Walter Wellman to be a part of the support crew in an unsuccessful attempt to reach the North Pole by airship in the summer of 1906.
-He was rehired by Wellman the following year to be the navigator aboard the three man airship America in a second failed attempt to reach the North Pole in 1907.
+He was rehired by Wellman as the navigator aboard the three-man airship America in a second failed attempt to reach the North Pole in 1907.

-After this, Riesenberg enrolled and graduated from the Columbia School of Engineering and Applied Science in 1913.
+After this, Riesenberg enrolled in the Columbia School of Engineering and Applied Science, from which he graduated in 1913.

-Riesenberg worked as a civil Engineer for New York State from 1913 to 1915 and then again from 1920 to 1922.
+Riesenberg worked as a civil Engineer for the State of New York from 1913 to 1915 and then again from 1920 to 1922.
 In the interim, he was the Chief Officer of the United States Shipping Board.

-Riesenberg was the superintendent of the New York Nautical School on two occasions, from 1917 to 1919 as Commander of the barkentine "Newport" and again from 1923 to 1924.
+Riesenberg was the superintendent of the New York Nautical School on two occasions, from 1917 to 1919 as captain of the barkentine "Newport" and again from 1923 to 1924.

 Riesenberg was also a prolific author, publishing a textbook, Standard Seamanship for the Merchant Service that became commonly used, as well as several maritime historical works and novels.
 He wrote several articles that appeared in the magazine The Nation.
 Riesenberg published his memoir Living Again in 1937.

-Riesenberg died 19 November 1939 in Scarsdale, New York.
-After a funeral service held in Bronxville his ashes were scattered at sea.
+Riesenberg died on 19 November 1939 in Scarsdale, New York.
+After a funeral service held in Bronxville.
+New York, his ashes were scattered at sea.

-He had four children, Felix Jr., William, Margaret (Peggy), and John (Jack).
-Priscilla was Felix Jr's wife.
+Riesenberg had four children, Felix Jr., William, Margaret (Peggy), and John (Jack).
 His son Felix Jr. (1913–1962) was also an author of numerous maritime books.
+Felix Jr.'s married a woman named Priscilla.

-The New York Nautical School is today called "Maritime College" and is part of the State University of New York (SUNY) system.
-Present day cadets are still taught the 'Riesenberg Saying': "The sea is selective; slow at recognition of effort and aptitude, but fast in sinking the unfit."
+The New York Nautical School is today called the State University of New York Maritime College and is part of the State University of New York (SUNY) system.
+Present-day cadets are still taught the "Riesenberg Saying": "The sea is selective; slow at recognition of effort and aptitude, but fast in sinking the unfit."